privacygmail cleanupemail security

 • Sender and recipient information (your entire contact network)

-• Precise timestamps and comprehensive metadata
+• Precise timestamps and full metadata

 • Purchase receipts and detailed financial transaction information